zamora/literate-drag-and-drop/README.md

 source code produces both the program and its documentation using the same files.
 Racket's literate programming language, called [scribble/lp2](https://docs.racket-lang.org/scribble/lp.html), separates the code from the documentation and processes each of them appropriately.

 To run the program, open the `literate-drag-and-drop.scrbl` file in [DrRacket](https://docs.racket-lang.org/drracket/index.html") and click on “Run”.
 You can also run `racket literate-drag-and-drop.scrbl` from the command line.
 To generate HTML documentation, either open the `literate-drag-and-drop.scrbl` file in [DrRacket](https://docs.racket-lang.org/drracket/index.html") and click on “Scribble HTML” or run `scribble +m literate-drag-and-drop.scrbl` from the command line.

+For your convenience, the HTML output is available at https://zamora.github.io/literate-drag-and-drop-docs.